 The dangers of sharing the road with 18 wheelers

-An experienced trucking accident attorney helps you understand how 18 wheeler accidents happen and how various causes may alter your settlement.
-A major contributor to many accidents involves the type of cargo a truck carries and how it is loaded and transported.
+An experienced trucking accident lawyer helps you understand how 18-wheeler accidents happen and how various causes can alter your settlement.

-If you or someone you know have been injured or killed in an Indiana truck accident, you need the help of experienced truck accident lawyers.
+If you or someone you know has been injured or killed in an Indiana truck accident, get help from experienced Indianapolis truck accident lawyers.
 Contact Ward & Ward to arrange a free consultation.
 We are available to speak with you 24 hours a day, seven days a week.

 728 S Meridian St